-Appendix D Tables 4 and 5 include columns showing one SD around the mean change in each direction for zBMI (Appendix D Table 4) and pounds (Appendix D Table 5), to highlight the wide range of effects within each study.
-For example, in the best-quality trial by Savoye and colleagues with an intervention of 52 hours or more reported,149 two-thirds of the intervention participants ranged from losing 9 pounds to gaining 12 pounds over the course of 6 months, based on the reported standard deviations.
-In the control group, two-thirds of participants ranged from losing 2 pounds to gaining 19 pounds.
-In another U.S.-based trial by the same author, twothirds of the intervention group participants ranged from a 19 pound weight loss to a 20 pound weight gain over 1 year, versus losing 5 pounds to gaining 39 pounds in the control group.150 While wide difference in weight change would be expected in trials with a wide range of ages such as these two trials, zBMI values also had a surprisingly large degree of variability.
-For example, in the 6-month trial by Savoye and colleagues, two-thirds of participants ranged from a zBMI reduction of 0.18 to an increase of 0.08, and variability was substantially higher in most other trials, regardless of intensity or duration.149 In general, among trials with an estimated 26 or more hours of intervention contact, two-thirds of children ranged from zBMI reductions of approximately 0.50 and higher to almost no change in zBMI or, in the low end of this intensity range, increases of up to 0.26.
-Among the interventions with fewer contact hours, change in zBMI in the middle two-thirds of the children generally ranged from zBMI reductions of 0.2 to 0.7 to zBMI increases of 0.2 or more.
-Across all of the include lifestyle-based weight loss trials, control groups exhibited wide-ranging changes in their zBMI scores but shifted to less favorable results than the intervention groups did.
+Appendix D Tables 4 and 5 include columns showing 1 SD around the mean change in each direction for zBMI (Appendix D Table 4) and weight change in pounds (Appendix D Table 5), to highlight the wide range of effects within each study.
+For example, in the best-quality trial by Savoye et al with an intervention of 52 or more contact hours reported, 155 two thirds of the intervention participants ranged from losing 9 lb to gaining 12 lb over the course of 6 months, based on the reported SDs.
+In the control group, two thirds of participants ranged from losing 2 lb to gaining 19 lb.
+In another U.S.-based trial by the same author, two thirds of the intervention group participants ranged from a 19-lb weight loss to a 20-lb weight gain over 1 year, versus a 5lb weight loss to a 39-lb weight gain in the control group.
+156 While wide difference in weight change would be expected in trials with a wide range of ages, such as these two trials, zBMI values also had a surprisingly large degree of variability.
+For example, in the 6-month trial by Savoye et al, two thirds of participants ranged from a zBMI reduction of 0.18 to an increase of 0.08, and variability was substantially higher in most other trials, regardless of intensity or duration.
+155 In general, among trials with an estimated 26 or more contact hours, two thirds of children ranged from zBMI reductions of approximately 0.50 and higher to almost no change in zBMI or, in the low end of this intensity range, increases of up to 0.26.
+Among the interventions with fewer contact hours, change in zBMI in the middle two thirds of children generally ranged from reductions of 0.20 to 0.70 to increases of 0.20 or more.
+Across all of the included lifestylebased weight loss trials, control groups exhibited wide-ranging changes in zBMI scores but shifted to less favorable results than the intervention groups.